seperman/deepdiff/docs/numbers.rst

 If ignore_numeric_type_changes is set to True and you have left significant_digits to the default of None, it gets automatically set to 55.
 The reason is that normally when numbers from 2 different types are compared, instead of comparing the values, we only report the type change.
 However when ignore_numeric_type_changes=True, in order compare numbers from different types to each other, we need to convert them all into strings.
 The significant_digits will be used to make sure we accurately convert all the numbers into strings in order to report the changes between them.

 .. note::
-    significant_digits bu default uses "{:.Xf}".format(Your Number) behind the scene to compare numbers where X=significant_digits when the number_format_notation is left as the default of "f" meaning fixed point.
+    significant_digits by default uses "{:.Xf}".format(Your Number) behind the scene to compare numbers where X=significant_digits when the number_format_notation is left as the default of "f" meaning fixed point.

     As a side note, please pay attention that adding digits to your floating point can result in small differences in the results.
 For example:
     "{:.3f}".format(1.1135) = 1.113, but "{:.3f}".format(1.11351) = 1.114